SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * Right-click the `src.csproj` filename and rename it to  `FeedlyOpmlExport.Functions.csproj`.

+### Adding a timer-based function to the project

+Our first function will be a timer-based function that will refresh the Feedly auth tokens using the Key Vault.
+The Feedly auth token expires every 2 days, but we'll run our refresh every 6 hours just to be sure we've got some buffer.

+* Go to the extension again, but this time select `Create Function`.
+* Select your `src` folder as the location.
+* You'll see a prompt that you need to set a project language.
+Select `C#`.
+* You'll see a prompt that you need to set a project runtime.
+Select `v2`.
+* When prompted for a template, use `TimerTrigger`.
+* When prompted for a name, use `RefreshFeedlyAuthToken`.
+* When prmopted for a namespace, use `FeedlyOpmlExport.Functions`.
+* When prompted for the CRON expression, use `0 0 */4 * * *` (Every 6 hours of every day)

+At this point, the function will be created within your project.

 ## Setting up a function to refresh the auth key

 ## Setting up a function to extract the OPML